jrnold/acw_battle_data/notes/sources.md

         - Dyer, Alphabetical Index of Commanders and their commands of brigades, division/district/etc, corps, army.
 There are no dates listed.
 		- Dyer, Index to Eastern and Western Departments and Armies.
 Has the composition all the way down to regiments and the commanders of each.
 		- Phisterer.
 Short overview of armies, departments, and corps.
+		- Eicher.
+Commanders and dates of commands of armies and departments.

+   - Confederate
+       - Eicher.
+Commanders and dates of commands of armies and departments.